 A search engine is a software system that is designed to search for information on the World Wide Web.

 A search engine operates in the following order:

 Google claims to use over 200 ranking signals in its search algorithm.Top

 A search engine index is a database-based infrastructure where information—crawled by automated bots called spiders—is stored for later retrieval.
 Queries made to search engines are sent to the index in order to return results as quickly and efficiently as possible.Top

 An index update occurs when new data is pushed to a search engine's data centers, in turn making those results available to searches.
 Algorithms remain unchanged during index updates, but because they affect search results, they've traditionally been monitored along with algorithm updates.

 From 2000 to 2003, Google's index was updated about once a month, with noticeable changes in search results referred to as the Google Dance.
 The 2003 Fritz Update marked the beginning of a daily index updates, known as the Everflux.

-With Google's 2010 infrastructure overhaul dubbed the Caffeine Update, its index switched to continuous, incremental updates, making freshly discovered content available almost immediatelySee the complete list of Google's algorithm—and index updates.
+With Google's 2010 infrastructure overhaul dubbed the Caffeine Update, its index switched to continuous, incremental updates, making freshly discovered content available almost immediatelySee our complete list of all Google algorithm updates.
 Top

 Search engine marketing (SEM) is the process of driving internet traffic from search engines.
 Originally an umbrella term for search engine optimization (SEO) and pay-per-click (PPC), SEM is now typically used to describe PPC activities only.
 In recent years, the term search marketing has come to replace 'search engine marketing' as an encompassing word for SEO and PPC.See also: pay-per-click Top